inko-lang/website/source/manual/getting-started/iterators.html.md

 ## Introduction

-Iterators are used for iterating over the values of a collection, such as an `Array` or `HashMap`.
-Typically a programming language will use one of two iterator types:
+Iterators are used for iterating over the values of a collection, such as an `Array` or `Map`.
+Typically a programming language will use one of two iterator
+types:

 1. Internal iterators: iterators where the iteration is controlled by a method, usually by executing some sort of callback (e.g. a block).